osaal/envlang/README.md

 cargo run -- filename.envl
 ```

+## Syntax

+The syntax is documented and updated in the [Basics Markdown file](docs/Basics.md) of this repository.
+Future versions may move to a dedicated page.

 ## Issues

 If you have issues running Envlang, firstly: This is to be expected, considering the very early development cycle of Envlang.